ShipmasterKyle/.github/README.md

 ### My Work
 1. [Chao Engine](https://github.com/ShipmasterKyle/Chao-Engine) - The first fully functional Chao Garden in Roblox
-2. [SN-Edit](https://github.com/Cube-Enix/sn-edit) - The Offical Editor for Cube ENix's SNext
+2. [SN-Edit](https://github.com/Cube-Enix/sn-edit) - The Offical Editor for Cube Enix's SNext
+3. [Hedgeburst Engine]() - The Physics Engine for Sonic Earth
+4. [March](https://github.com/ShipmasterKyle/RobloxMMR) - A kit of Marching Band Tools and UI for the Mighty Marching Robloxians
+5. [SNext](https://github.com/Cube-Enix/SNext) - A Console written in NOdeJS that runs Scratch Games

 ### Contact
 Want to commission me to work on your project or just want to talk?